danman01/ebook-book-template/chapter05-user_profiles.md

 Python, PySpark and MLlib will be used to compute some basic statistics for a dashboard, enabling a high-level view of customer behaviors as well as a constantly updated view of the latest information.

+### Looking at the Data
+This service has users whom are continuously connecting to the service and listening to tracks.
+Customers listening to music from this streaming service generate events, over time they represent the highest level of detail about a customers behaviors.

-### Reading Data from the Distributed File System
+#### Reading Data from the Distributed File System
 The data will be loaded directly from a CSV file.
 There are a couple of steps to perform before it can be analyzed.
 The data will need to be transformed and loaded into a _PairRDD_.
 This is because the data consists of arrays of (key, value) tuples.

-## Looking at the Data
-This service has users whom are continuously connecting to the service and listening to tracks.
-Customers listening to music from this streaming service generate events, over time they represent the highest level of detail about a customers behaviors.

-### Customer Events - Individual Tracks
+#### Customer Events - Individual Tracks
 This dataset ([tracks.csv](data/tracks.csv)) consists of a collection of events, one per line, where each event is a client listening to a track.
 This size is approximately 1M lines and contains simulated listener events over several months.
 Because this represents things that are happening at a very low level, this data has the potential to grow very large.

 Field Name  | Event ID      | Customer ID   | Track ID      | Datetime            | Mobile        | Listening Zip